ll.url – RFC 2396 compliant URLs

 URL

-URL objects are the names of resources and can be used and modified, regardless of the fact whether these resources actually exits.
+URL objects are the names of resources and can be used and modified, regardless of the fact whether these resources actually exist.
 URL objects never hits the hard drive or the net.

 Connection